joshhornby/joshhornby.github.io/_posts/2026-03-03-the-tech-lead-trap.md

 Volunteer for the struggling team, the complex domain, the critical project.
 Comfort comes from predictability, and the hardest teams teach you the most.

-Identify something you want to get better at and pursue it with intent.
-Take courses, find mentors, put in deliberate practice.
+Pick something you want to get better at and pursue it on purpose.
+Take a course or find a mentor, and practise deliberately.

 Set growth goals alongside your delivery goals.
 What skill will you have in a year that you don't have now?
 What will you understand that you don't understand today?